PARTH-BRAMHECHA/OOPS-in-java-/README.md

-all IT SE 3 semester assignments of DSAL
+all IT SE 3 semester assignments of OOP LAB

-!0The first assingment is basic it is about class and objects
+The first assingment is basic it is about class and objects